corda/corda-docs/content/en/docs/corda-enterprise/4.6/node-upgrade-notes.md

 This step should be performed for production systems.

-If you are updating a Corda node that is currently using the default H2 database (which should be used for development purposes), then skip this step.
-In this situation, a Corda node will auto-update its database on startup.

 You can also skip the manual database update and allow a Corda node to auto-update its database on startup when: